ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

     the following text:
     {question}
     ```
-3. **Write a refine prompt** This prompt asks GPT-3.5 to refine their answer
+3. **Write a refine prompt** The refine prompt asks GPT-3.5 to refine their answer
 given new information.
-This prompt is called successively until all chunks are
+The prompt is called successively until all chunks are
 shown.
 Then, we take the refined answer and assign it as our LLM's prediction.
 The refine prompt looks like this: